Dodge: Previous CEOs

-Dodge trucks
+Dodge Automobiles

 Ram hood ornaments adorned every Dodge car and truck from 1932 until 1954.

-Over the decades, Dodge has become well known for its passenger car output, along with its many truck models, but after almost a century of manufacturing these vehicles, a decision was made to spin off Dodge's trucks into a separate Ram brand, based on the popularity of their top-selling truck, the Dodge Ram.
-Although the Ram trucks are marketed separately from Dodge cars, Ram President Fred Diaz has said:
+Over the decades, Dodge has become well known for its passenger car output, along with its many truck models.
+However, after almost a century of manufacturing these vehicles, a decision was made to spin off Dodge's trucks into a separate Ram brand, based on the popularity of their top-selling truck, the Dodge Ram.
+Although the Ram trucks are marketed separately from Dodge cars, Ram president Fred Diaz has said:

 Ram trucks will always and forever be Dodges.
 Ram will always have the Dodge emblem inside and outside and they will be 'vinned' (from the acronym VIN, or Vehicle Identification Number) as a Dodge.
 We need to continue to market as Ram so Dodge can have a different brand identity: hip, cool, young, energetic.
 That will not fit the campaign for truck buyers.
 The two should have distinct themes.